-Ferric Maltol in IBD Anemia Trial: Effective But Not Equivalent to IV Treatment
+Ferric Maltol in IBD Anemia Trial: Effective but Not Equivalent to IV Treatment

 In a phase 3b trial comparing treatments for iron-deficiency anemia in inflammatory bowel disease, ferric maltol demonstrated clinical effectiveness but fell short of showing noninferiority to intravenous ferric carboxymaltose at week 12.
 Patients were randomized to receive either oral ferric maltol or intravenous ferric carboxymaltose, with the primary goal being to assess hemoglobin response rates.
 While ferric maltol showed significant hemoglobin increases, its responder rate was lower compared to ferric carboxymaltose (67% vs. 84% in intent-to-treat analysis).